stemmlerjs/khalilstemmler.com/src/pages/about/index.md

 My freelance journey began while I was in school in school in order to pay the bills while I was studying Computer Science.
 It was a _fun_ time of balancing school between building apps, websites and tools for clients.

 Towards the end, I built [Univjobs](https://univjobs.ca), an online job marketplace for Canadian post-secondary students and recent graduates, during my final years of study.

+Today, I work as a Consultant at Aquent | Dev6 and wear [many different hats](/blog/building-univjobs) at Univjobs.

 I write and speak about JavaScript, web design, development and music.